A Knight's Tale: Music

 In addition, the film's score makes use of the work of Estonian composer Arvo Pärt, his composition Fratres (Brothers) being heard in the scene in which William is knighted by Prince Edward.

+Soundtrack

+Tracks 5, 6, 13, and 14 do not appear in the actual film while You Shook Me All Night Long by AC/DC appears in the film but is not on the soundtrack.